Frank1572/AristaLevel5Labs-1/README.md

        ansible-playbook cva.yml -i cva --tags "cvp_init" --timeout 240  --limit hecXX

-  - Login to the CVP, go to the Provisioning View and chang the name of the top container from "Tenant" to "Fabric".
+  - Login to the CVP, go to the Provisioning View and change the name of the top container from "Tenant" to "Fabric".
 This can be done by double-click on the name "Tenant".

   - Set the static IP assigned to the CVP in the file "\<ansible-home\>/cvp" example x.x.x.253